 Here’s what I think, after considering how we might both give and receive the gifts of the spirit.
-I’ve selected seven from the long lists available out there on St. Google.
+I want to tell you about seven gifts of the spirit that I have found valuable.

 One of them is wisdom.
 We seek wisdom from others and we are able to offer our own wisdom to those who seek it from us.
 Wisdom is the result of our own life experiences and can be both general and specific.

 Another is understanding.
 We strive to understand another’s life circumstances and to extend that understanding to those we meet.
 When someone really understands us and we know it, that gift is priceless.